-The other day I had a marketing nerd-out session with Origin’s Digital Marketing Director, David Kenworthy.
+Last year I had a marketing nerd-out session with Origin’s Digital Marketing Director, David Kenworthy.
 The topic?
 Websites.
 What came from that conversation was a set of three simple topics that we both felt were misunderstood or overlooked by most resort marketers.
 So we decided to try something new: co-write a blog post to cover each.
-This is the third and builds upon some stuff David has been writing about lately on Origin’s blog.
+After publishing those all in 2021, I’m doing so again as some of these topics continue to come up.
+This is the third part of this series that builds upon some stuff David has been writing about lately on Origin’s blog.

 How long are you willing to wait for a website to load?
 Two seconds?
 Three?
 Four, even?
 It’s embarrassing to admit our lack of patience with something that didn’t exist a few decades ago, but we’re not alone.

 According to a study conducted by Kiss Metrics: